 Xander looked at the others.
 "Willow, I did the right thing.
 If she had known, she wouldn't have fought with everything she had.
 He would have killed her."

 "Xander, leave me alone.
-You didn't do it for Buffy you did it for you.
-Now my best friend is gone, and I will never see her again.
+You didn't do it for Buffy, you did it for you.
+Now, my best friend is gone, and I'll never see her again.
 I just can't talk to you.
 Oz, please, just take me home."

 Xander quickly turned to the other male member of the infamous Scoobies.
 "Oz, you understand don't you?"

 "Can't say I do man.
 It was beyond cruel."
 He shook his blue head as he pushed Willow's wheelchair out the door.

 Xander was running out of people to support his decision, and finally turned to his girlfriend.
 "Cordy, you agree with me don't you?"